kehantan/labbook/docs/protease_assay/product_std.rst

 Product (AMC) standard curve
 ============================

-**Objective:** To plot a standard curve for substrate used in protease assay.
+**Objective:** To plot a product standard curve for enzymatic assay

 **Materials**